krishaamer/green-filter-research/research/literature/design.md

     media users have an easier time to accept the innovative parts. add Viz charts.
 Avatars are increasingly common and new generations are used to talking to computers.

+-   @hoangEnterDynamicIsland2022: “Dynamic interfaces might invoke a new design language for XR”

 -   @aespaAespaEseupaMY2020: Karina from Korea.
 It makes sense your sustainability assistant would talk to you.
 Studies show gen N is